Client Dashboard: What it It is and How to Make One

 - How to create custom dashboards?

-- How to customize existing templates and more?
+- How to customize an existing client dashboard template and more?

 What is a client dashboard?

 To put it simply, a client dashboard is an easy-to-use project management tool that allows clients to access and interact with marketing data.
 You can use dashboards to show data in real-time, so clients don't have to reach out and ask for the latest update all the time.